kaihendry/dabase.com/content/blog/tech-job-singapore.md

 ## Academic connection

 If you attend University, try work out if there is some connection between that University and a Singaporean one like [NUS](https://www.nus.edu.sg/).
-There is could be some scholarship, exchange or research job on offer.
+There could be some scholarship, exchange or research job on offer.

 Pros: